-A.2 Hybrid Operators Stand-Alone Security
+A.3 Hybrid Operators Stand-Alone Security

-In this section, we provide simulation-based proofs of semihonest static security for the hybrid join and hybrid aggregation protocols (§5.3).
-The proofs are partitioned based upon whether the colluding set includes the semi-trusted party (STP).
-If so, then recall that the semi-trusted party must operate alone; it is not permitted to collude with other participants.
-Our extended technical report [64] includes full proof details and discussion of the public join.
+In this section, we provide simulation-based proofs of semihonest static security for the three hybrid operators described in §5.3.
+Each proof is stand-alone; that is, it presumes that the entire Conclave calculation contains a single operator.
+Once again, we assert correctness without proof, and we focus solely on the simulation security arguments.
+The proofs are partitioned based upon whether the colluding set includes the selectively-trusted party (STP).
+If so, then recall that the STP must operate alone; it is not permitted to collude with other participants.

-Theorem A.2.
-Suppose that Conclave uses a secure MPC backend with $\{STP\} \in \Delta$ and implements secure protocols for oblivious shuffles and indexing (e.g., [45]).
-Then, the algorithm for each hybrid operator in \$5.3 results in a standalone secure computation of its corresponding operator as per equation (1), subject to the following leakage: the STP learns the join or aggregation key column, and all parties learn the number of rows for the input and result of the operator.
+Theorem A.3.
+Suppose that Conclave uses a secure MPC backend whose adversary structure $\Delta$ includes $\{STP\} \in \Delta$ but $STP \notin \delta$ for any other set $\delta \in \Delta$ , and it supports secure protocols for oblivious shuffles and indexing.
+Then the algorithm for each hybrid operator in §5.3 results in a standalone secure computation of its corresponding operator as per equation (1), subject to the following leakage: the STP learns the join or aggregation key column, and all parties learn the number of rows for the input and result of the operator.